-The financial statements are presented in United States dollars, rounded to the nearest thousand.
-The financial statements have been prepared under the historical cost convention unless otherwise specified.
+These Stand Alone Financial Statements of Minera IRL Limited are presented in United States dollars, rounded to the nearest thousand.
+This Report has been prepared under the historical cost convention unless otherwise specified.

 According the Companies (Jersey) Law of 1991 this report is not mandatory and has not been filed with the Companies Registry in Jersey.
 This report has been prepared by management at request of the Peruvian securities regulator in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") except for IFRS 10 Consolidated Financial Statements.
 This standard requires a controlling entity to prepare Consolidated Financial Statements of a Group in which the assets, liabilities, equity, income and cash flows of the parent and its subsidiaries are presented as those of a single economic entity.